jjanizek/blog_posts/AutomatingOncology.md

         return dspy.Prediction(context=context, answer=pred.answer)
 ```

-After getting this set up though, I realized I had yet another reason to generate more benchmark/eval questions, as I'd need train/dev sets for the DSPy teleprompters/optimizers to use as in-context demo examples and for dev tuning.
+After getting this set up though, I realized I had yet another reason to generate more benchmark/eval questions, as I'll need probably about 20 more examples for use in train/dev sets for the DSPy teleprompters/optimizers to use as in-context demo examples and for dev tuning.

 ## Conclusions